dib-lab/dib_rotation/doc/06_quality_control.md

 Activate your project environment again:

 ```
-conda activate nsurp-env
+conda activate dib_rotation
 ```

 ### Install khmer

 We need to install the software we will use to perform k-mer trimming, `khmer`.
-Make sure you activate the conda environment you are using for this project with `conda activate env_name`.
+Make sure you've activated the conda environment you are using for this project before running this command!

 ```
 conda install -y khmer